 Method 2 – Extend C: drive with safe partition software

-To extend C: drive volume in Server 2008 r2, third party software is better choice.
+To extend C: drive in Server 2008 r2, third party software is better choice.
 You can increase C drive space without deleting partition.
 Shrink a large volume to release free space and add to C drive.
 In this way, you can extend Server 2008 C drive keeping everything the same with before.
-However, you’d better make a backup and run safe disk partition software.
+However, you’d better make a backup in advance and run safe disk partition software.
 Otherwise, there’s potential system damage and data loss risk.

-Better than other tools, NIUBI Partition Editor has unique 1-Second Rollback technology to protect system and data.
+Better than other tools, NIUBI Partition Editor has powerful 1-Second Rollback technology to protect system and data.
 It is able to revert server to original status automatically and rapidly if anything going wrong.
 If it happens, server will back online in a short time without damage.
 To avoid mistake, it has Virtual Mode and Cancel-at-well technologies to cancel incorrect operations before and after applying changes.

-How to extend C: drive in Windows Server 2008 r2 with NIUBI Partition Editor:
+How to extend C: drive in Windows Server 2008 (r2) with NIUBI Partition Editor:

 Step 1: Download this program, right click the adjacent partition (here is D:) and click “Resize/Move Volume“.

 Step 2: In the pop-up window, drag the left border rightwards to shrink it.